evolvedbinary/hsg-project-wiki/Setup.md

         brew cask reinstall exist-db github java8 oxygen-xml-editor

-- GitHub Desktop has recently been relaunched with a significantly different interface.
+- In mid-2017 GitHub Desktop was relaunched with a significantly different interface.
+We are now using this version of GitHub Desktop, as it provides all of the features we needed from the old version.
 Proceed with the setup steps under [Setting up GitHub Desktop](#setting-up-gitHub-desktop).
 Return here when you are done setting up GitHub Desktop.
 - Next, open oXygen.
   - From the External Tools toolbar menu (i.e., the green triangle icon), select "Fetch updates for all repositories".
   - Quit and restart oXygen.